atharvabhide/DevFinder/README.md

 # DevFinder
-A mini social media but for developers :)
+A mini social media for developers :)

 ## Clone the repository
 ```